cesko-digital/movapp-data/README.md

 1. Go to [Actions / Build from AirTable](https://github.com/cesko-digital/movapp-data/actions/workflows/airtable.yml)
 2. Pres `Run workflow` on the right side above "workflow runs table" button and select `main` branch and `Run workflow`

+## Using the data

+### Kid's section

+The movapp website and apps have a separate [vocabulary section for children](https://www.movapp.cz/kids) (and a [memory game](https://www.movapp.cz/kids/memory-game)).
+Phrases for these sections are stored the same way as any other phrase category.
+Use the `recSHyEn6N0hAqUBp` category id to retrieve the Kid's section phrases.